 These machines are well-suited to life in an office and don’t take up a huge amount of desk space.
-The HDP5000 is smaller and better suited for a smaller space.
+The HDP5000 however, is smaller and better suited for a smaller office space.

-However, its size is understandable when looking at features such as the smaller input hopper.
-It’s worth noting that with the addition of a dual-sided module, this printer is a similar width to the Ultima.
+However, its size is understandable when looking at more reduced features such as the smaller input hopper.
+It’s worth noting that with the addition of a dual-sided printing module, this printer is a similar width to the Ultima.

 While there is a size difference, both printers are larger than your average direct-to-card printer.
-If your top priority is high-quality cards, this shouldn’t be an important consideration.
-However, you won’t want to be moving these printers around too often.
-They both clock in at over 10kg in dual-sided form.
+If your top priority is high-quality access control and smart cards, you will need to accommodate this by allowing more desk space for the printer.
+However, you won’t want to be moving these printers around too often, they both clock in at over 10kg in dual-sided form.

-Being retransfer means that both the HDP5000 and Ultima feature lifetime warranties on their printheads; yet another plus point this technology offers.
-It’s because the printhead is much less likely to be damaged than a direct-to-card printer.
+Being retransfer printers means that both the HDP5000 and Ultima come with lifetime warranties on their printheads; yet another plus point this technology offers.
+It’s because the printhead is much less likely to be damaged than one on a direct-to-card printer.

 Other components on both machines are covered by a three-year warranty, although you’re unlikely to be relying on it; these are among the most reliable printers currently available.

 Should you run into difficulties, our partnerships with both manufacturers mean our technical support team is trained directly from Fargo and Magicard themselves.
-This makes them a great source of useful knowledge to call upon in the rare event you experience issues.
+This makes them a great resource to call upon in the rare event you experience technical issues.

 Verdict – Fargo HDP5000 vs Magicard Ultima: Which one is right for you?

-Looking at both the Fargo HDP5000 and Magicard Ultima there are a lot of positives; especially how much more beneficial a retransfer printer can be to your organisation long term.
+Looking at both the Fargo HDP5000 and Magicard Ultima there are a lot of positives; especially in how much more beneficial a retransfer printer can be to your business long term.

-Remember, if you still need advice, don’t hesitate to speak with one of our printer experts on 0800 988 2095 or take a look at our full range of retransfer printers.
+Remember, if you still need advice, don’t hesitate to speak with one of our printer experts on 0800 988 2095.